Denisomondi/GeoDeliver-Frontend/README.md

 please first start the server, https://github.com/Denisomondi/GeoDeliver-Backend on your machine on localhost4567.

 ## The Prime Objective
-1.Viewing orders
+1.Viewing products
 2.Placing orders
 3.Updating database
-4.Reviewing products
-5.Maintaining data consistency across tables
+4.Maintaining data consistency across tables

    ## Features
    A Customer can see the account details and can update if required.